Rt. Hon. Sir William Augustus Forbes Erskine1

 Consanguinity Index=0.02%

-He was educated at Eton College, Windsor, Berkshire, England.3 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.3 He was British Delegate to the International Commission, Athens in 1913.3 He was Chargé d'Affaires, Athens in 1914.3 He was Chargé d'Affaires, Rome in 1917.3 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Cuba between 1919 and 1921.3 He was invested as a Privy Counsellor (P.C.).5 He was invested as a Member, Royal Victorian Order (M.V.O.).5 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Bulgaria between 1921 and 1928.3 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Poland in 1928.3 He held the office of Ambassador to Poland between 1928 and 1934.3 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.).5
+He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.3 He was British Delegate to the International Commission, Athens in 1913.3 He was Chargé d'Affaires, Athens in 1914.3 He was Chargé d'Affaires, Rome in 1917.3 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Cuba between 1919 and 1921.3 He was appointed Privy Counsellor (P.C.)5 He was appointed Member, Royal Victorian Order (M.V.O.)5 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Bulgaria between 1921 and 1928.3 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Poland in 1928.3 He held the office of Ambassador to Poland between 1928 and 1934.3 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.)5

 Children of Rt.
 Hon.
 Sir William Augustus Forbes Erskine and Georgiana Viola Eleanor Ward